 A sitemap is a list of pages that you want the search engines to know about and show to potential customers.

-Having a sitemap on your website isn’t a direct ranking factor, meaning if you don’t have one Google won’t punish your website by not ranking it, but a sitemap does help especially when your website has thousands of pages.
+Having a sitemap on your website isn’t a direct ranking factor, meaning if you don’t have one, Google won’t punish your website by not ranking it.
+Still, a sitemap does help, especially when your website has thousands of pages.

 Having a sitemap on your website will make it easier for Google bot to come to your website to see which pages you have and then index the pages in their database.

-You can manually create a sitemap online or use a tool such as Yoast to generate one for you if your website runs on WordPress.
+You can manually create a sitemap online or use the Yoast SEO tool to generate one for you if your website runs on WordPress.

-Yoast is a great tool for creating a sitemap and many other on-page optimization techniques that we will discuss later on in this article.
-Yoast has a free and a paid version of their tool but the free version is more than enough for your needs.
+Yoast is a great tool for creating a sitemap and many other on-page optimization techniques that we will discuss later in this article.
+Yoast has a free and a paid version of their tool, but the free version is more than enough for your needs.

 3. Internal Linking and Anchor Text

-When links are mentioned with SEO we often think of external links built through link building techniques, but internal linking through pages on your website can have a huge difference when it comes to increasing your website’s traffic.
+When links are mentioned with SEO, we often think of external links built through link building techniques, but internal linking through pages on your website can have a huge difference in increasing your website’s traffic.

-When you acquire links from other websites you have to be careful of the anchor text of the link that points at your website.
-If you over-optimize this anchor text Google could punish your website.
+When you acquire links from other websites, you have to be careful of the link’s anchor text that points at your website.
+If you over-optimize this anchor text, Google could punish your website.